 In 2013, construction began on a new, two-story terminal at OAJ-Ellis Airport.
 The terminal features over 57,000 sq. ft. of passenger and operational spaces with expanded screening, waiting and boarding areas.
-Additionally, it offers second level boarding via covered passenger boarding bridges, new concessions and other passenger amenities commonly found at modern airports.
+It was officially opened on National Aviation day, August 19 2015.
+The terminal offers second level boarding via covered passenger boarding bridges, new concessions and other passenger amenities commonly found at modern airports.
 The design of this terminal was inspired by local forestlands, beaches, communities, and water, making it perfect for its coastal location.
 The new terminal accommodates current demand and growth.
 The terminal was updated to modern standards of energy and functional efficiency, with the ability to facilitate competition and improve safety and security.

 To help modernize OAJ and to fund certain improvements, OAJ is utilizing Passenger Facility Charges of $4.50 per enplaned passenger at the airport.